torrespro/training-be-module-01/enterprise-integration-widgets/README.md

 # Backbase Training Exercises

+## Portal Backend - Module 1: Enterprise Integration

+This exercise is part of [Module 1: Enterprise Integration](https://github.com/Backbase/training-be-module-01/tree/code-migration)

+### Prerequisites

+You need to configure [enterprise-integration-module](https://github.com/Backbase/training-be-module-01/tree/code-migration/enterprise-integration-module) in order to see these widgets in action.

 ### Installation & Configuration

 The following steps are needed to add the enterprise integration widgets to your training environments.
-Please note that you would also need to configure [enterprise-integration-module](https://github.com/Backbase/training-be-module-01/tree/code-migration/enterprise-integration-module) in order to see these widgets in action.

 - Copy the enterprise-integration-widgets module inside the `statics/bundles` folder of your portal project.